AnshulYbd/ndi-over-webrtc-streamer/README.md

 - `-v` Enable debug logs.
 - `-h` Print this help and exit.

+## RUNNING the example
 Press START Button on chrome web page
-Things to check
-NDI camera output H264
-Camer name src.p_ndi_name = "NDIPTZ2 (Chan_1, 192.168.208.50)"; #Fileparser.cpp line number 60 change and recompile or create commandline argument parameter args

 ## Generating H264 and Opus samples
 Refer libdatachannel streamer example for more details.